 a.
 Determination of the “health law” status of any given externship will be made by the concentration director and the director of field placement programs.

 b.
-The clinic/externship requirement will be waived only in rare circumstances, and only if the student has substantial health law–related work experience or substantial experience in the healthcare field.
-This determination will be made by the concentration director.
-A full-time student seeking a waiver from the clinic/externship requirement must apply for the waiver no later than the beginning of the first semester of their third year.
+The Clinic/externship requirement will be waived only in rare circumstances, and only if the student has substantial health law–related work experience or substantial experience in the healthcare field (e.g., as a healthcare provider).
+This determination will be made by the Concentration Director.

 c.
-If the clinical requirement is waived, the student must earn the 3 credits by taking an additional course(s) in the concentration.
+If the clinical requirement is waived, the student must earn the three credits by taking an additional course(s) in the Concentration.

 4. Writing Requirement

-The substantial paper written to fulfill the Advanced Writing Requirement (Section I.E.) must be on an approved health law topic.
-The topic must be approved, in advance, by the concentration director unless the paper is written in connection with one of the listed “core” courses or for the Quinnipiac Health Law Journal.
-A paper written for another journal may qualify, if the topic is approved, in advance, by the concentration director.
+The substantial paper written to fulfill the Advanced Writing Requirement must be on an approved health law topic.
+The topic must be approved, in advance, by the Concentration Director unless the paper is written in connection with one of the listed “Core” courses or for the Quinnipiac Health Law Journal.
+A paper written for another journal may qualify, if the topic is approved, in advance, by the Concentration Director.